 Many routine appointments for annual diabetes reviews have been delayed or postponed.
 Don't worry, your diabetes team will send you an appointment when these are up and running again.
 If it's been more than a year since you're last review, contact your healthcare team.

 But if you're already having treatment for something like a foot problem or for eye treatment, and you don't have coronavirus symptoms, then your clinic appointments should still carry on.
-If you're worried about going to your clinic or hospital at this time or want to check whether your appointment is still going ahead, call the number on your appointment letter or speak to your GP.
+If you're worried about going to your clinic or hospital at this time or want to check whether your appointment is still going ahead, call the number on your appointment letter.

 When you get to the hospital, tell someone straight away that you have diabetes.
 This is so staff at the hospital can give you the right care – both physically and emotionally.
 Getting good care in hospital is one of your 15 Healthcare Essentials, and this is all about working with the healthcare professionals to help them understand what you need.
 Talk to them if you’re worried about anything.